-At present, most, if not all, major national security discussions are done at the federal level in Washington D.C. with the executive, legislative, or judicial branches of government.
-The intelligence community regularly writes and briefs the policymaking community in D.C. to provide information, analysis, and options to key U.S. policymakers keeping them informed on the state of world affairs.
-Local and state policymakers are often left out of these discussions.
+At present, most, if not all, major U.S. national security discussions are done at the federal level in Washington D.C.
+Moreover, think tanks, consultants, and the intelligence community provide high-level briefings on the state of world affairs to key policymakers on Pennsylvania Avenue and Capitol Hill.

 The decisions made in D.C. affect the lives of all Americans particularly those that live outside the Beltway.
-Yet, the culture of high-level national security discussions has not hit local policymakers or state-level authorities (law enforcement, intelligence, etc.) the way it should.
-Moreover, many at the state and local level are not privy to the contextual geopolitical understanding that national-level officials and policymakers have.
+Yet, the culture of high-level national security conversations has not hit state or local-level authorities (legislators, law enforcement, commissioners, etc).
+Many at the state and local level are not privy to the contextual geopolitical understanding and global insight that federal officials and national policymakers have.

-The SFS State-based program aims to change the culture of national security discussions in the United States by taking our expertise on transnational and trans-regional threats and contextualizing them for local and state policymakers and the press.
-We hope to equal the playing field by providing policymakers and officials with a geopolitical and geoeconomic understanding of major trends and patterns in hotspots around the world, starting with Latin America.
+The SFS State-based National Security program aims to change the culture of national security discussions in the United States by taking our expertise on transnational and trans-regional threats and contextualizing them for local and state policymakers and the press.
+We hope to equal the playing field by providing local audiences with a geopolitical and global understanding of major trends and patterns in hotspots around the world, starting with Latin America and the Caribbean.